Gabrieltggv/-pythonic_objects/README.md

-# -pythonic_objects
+## -pythonic_objects
-Module for the study of pythonic objects in the python pro course.
+Module for the study of pythonic objects in the [Python pro](https://www.python.pro.br/) pro course.

+ **Aiming to deepen the knowledge of the language:** *dynamic typing, protocols versus interfaces, abstract classes, multiple inheritance and operator overload are some of the topics covered.*